+'''

-cd \$GEMSTONE/install ./installqs
+cd $GEMSTONE/install

+./installgs

+'''

 installgs is an interactive script that analyzes your system configuration and makes suggestions to guide you through installing GemStone on your machine.
+You can run the script multiple times; it will skip completed tasks.

 You can usually terminate execution of the installation script with Ctrl-C without risk to your files.
 When it is not safe to do so, the message Please do not interrupt appears on the screen.
-If this happens, wait for the message now it is OK to interrupt before you interrupt the script.
-You can run the script again from the beginning as many times as necessary.